alsattelberger/altogelis.github.io/_pages/MIT.md

 ---
 layout: page
-title: Max Planck Institute for Mathematics in the Sciences
+title: MIT
 ---

-This is a page about MPI
+This is a page about MIT

 1:  introduce the institute